robetatis/examples_skl/README.md

 ### Example unbalanced classification problem with scikit-learn

-Predicting churn with logistic regression, using a combination of under- and oversampling (SMOTEEN) to address class imbalance
+Predicting [Telco customer churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) with logistic regression, using a combination of under- and oversampling (SMOTEEN) to address class imbalance

 Results: